 Commitment To Anti-Racism And Anti-Oppression

-UMFM is currently engaging in a process of ongoing reflection of our core principles, values, and are developing a plan for how UMFM can increase diversity and inclusivity within our organization, now, and moving forward.
+UMFM is constantly engaging in a process of ongoing reflection of our core principles, values, and developing and enacting plans for how UMFM can increase diversity and inclusivity within our organization, now, and moving forward.
 UMFM is committed to taking the necessary steps to be an anti-racist organization and we are in full support of the Black Lives Matter movement.
 We are committed to providing a safer, more accessible space for the creative talents and voices of Black, Indigenous, and People of Colour on UMFM’s airwaves.

 At UMFM/CJUM we endeavour to provide a safe space for all our staff, volunteers in good standing, and prospective volunteers.
 Should any staff member, current, or prospective volunteer be found engaging in behaviour that is oppressive or discriminatory, or expressing views that are harmful, oppressive, or discriminatory, the situation will be dealt with immediately at the discretion of UMFM management and board of directors.